-My mother and I just returned from France celebrating an early Christmas together on a river cruise through Provence.
+My mother and I celebrated an early Christmas together on a river cruise through Provence, France.
 We sailed through France’s legendary wine-growing regions, where we enjoyed tastings of Beaujolais and Côtes du Rhône wines, met local vintners, marveled at ancient Roman ruins in Vienne and took an exclusive private steam train ride from Tournon.
 We also experienced the local Christmas Markets and watched the cities sparkle in festivities and tradition.

 The cities of Provence, France transform every December as they set up markets, hang lights, and prepare delicious regional specialties in preparation for the Christmas season, called Calendale.
 Some of Europe’s most delightful Christmas Markets can be found in Provence in the South of France.
 From Lyon to Avignon, these make-shift villages, called “Marchés de Noël,” are full of charm and character.